electroglyph/atheriz/docs/03_command_system.md

 - `print_help()`: Modifies or extends how the command presents system help output.

 ### 3.1.3 The `GameArgumentParser`
 Atheriz wraps standard Python argument execution (`argparse.ArgumentParser`) to prevent system crashes triggered by standard `sys.exit()` command-line failures.
+This is mostly argparse, just patched a bit to not exit the process, heh.

 Argument structures are assembled within `setup_parser()`.
 Setting `use_parser = False` in the class definition completely ignores parsing, yielding the raw unformatted string into `run()`.